Meet the Faculty

 The Print Rebellion

-The Print Rebellion is a group of advanced student printmakers led by Associate Professor Lauren Cardenas.
+The Print Rebellion is a group of advanced student printmakers led by Assistant Professor Lauren Cardenas.
 They participate in various events such as the Double Decker Art Festival, Oxford Art Crawl and The Southern Graphics Council yearly conference.
 The organization sponsors community based print projects throughout the year where the students have work for sale.
 The Print Rebellion brings in many national and international visiting print artists for demonstrations and lectures.
 For more information, call (662) 915-1324.